SuryanshBisht/Photo_Gallery_app/README.md

 Features:

-1. My photo gallery app allows a user to upload and view any number of images he wants on the gallery page.
+1. This Photo gallery app allows a user to upload and view any number of images he wants on the gallery page.
 2. Every added photo must belong to a category which can be used to filter them later on in the gallery